LouisYLWang/Sync-Sofa/readme.md

 ### Refresh video page

-After saving options, please also refresh the video page or local mp4 page or [http://127.0.0.1:8080/](http://127.0.0.1:8080/) to make changes work.
+After saving options, please also refresh the video page or local mp4 page or [http://127.0.0.1:8080/](http://127.0.0.1:8080/) to make changes to work.

 ## Usage

 ### Notices

-⚠️ Before use, please make sure `the version number` of two clients are consistent.
+⚠️ Before use, please make sure `the version number` of two clients is consistent.

 ⚠️ Before use, please make sure `the server host` of two clients are consistent.

-⚠️ If you want to play local `.mp4` file, please enable `Allow access to file URLs` in extension details page.
+⚠️ If you want to play the local `.mp4` file, please enable `Allow access to file URLs` in the extension details page.
-1. Open `chrome://extensions/`, find `Sync Sofa`, click `Details` button, enable `Allow access to file URLs`.
+1. Open `chrome://extensions/`, find `Sync Sofa`, click the `Details` button, enable `Allow access to file URLs`.
 2. Right click `Sync Sofa` extension, choose `Manage Extensions`, enable `Allow access to file URLs`.

 ⚠️ If there are `multiple versions` of extensions in your browser, please enable one and disable others.

 ### Open a video page

-You two don't have to open the same webpage, you play the video via local `.mp4` file and your partner watch it one some video websites, is ok as long as you both watch the same video actually (source providers are different).
+You two don't have to open the same webpage, you play the video via a local `.mp4` file and your partner watch it one some video websites, is ok as long as you both watch the same video actually (source providers are different).

 In this doc, for example, `User A` will watch the video on Bilibili and `User B` will do it on Youtube.
 Here is the webpage:

 * [https://www.bilibili.com/video/BV1k5411Y7Rc](https://www.bilibili.com/video/BV1k5411Y7Rc)
 * [https://www.youtube.com/watch?v=QAelMP1PoNA](https://www.youtube.com/watch?v=QAelMP1PoNA)

 PS: I'm a fan of Boki, and screenshots have been Gaussian blurred.
-If there is copyright infringement, please contact us to delete.
+If there is copyright infringement, please contact us to delete it.

 ![User A](https://onns.xyz/blog/image/20200627-1.png)
 ![User B](https://onns.xyz/blog/image/20200627-2.png)